univention/office365/README.md

-# Office 365 connector
+# Microsoft 365 connector

-This package provides functionality to synchronize UCS user and group accounts to Azure AD to provision MS Office 365 accounts for them.
+This package provides functionality to synchronize UCS user and group accounts to Azure AD to provision Microsoft 365 accounts for them.
 The accounts can be configured for synchonization to multiple Azure AD domains.

 This package contains a UMC wizard, extended attributes and hooks for user and